Lipoprotein-Associated Phospholipase A2

 What might affect my test results?

-Certain medications, such as beta blockers and steroids, can affect your results.
+Certain medicines can affect your results.
+These include beta blockers and steroids.
 Binge eating before the test can also affect your results.

 How do I get ready for this test?